natansevero/100-days-of-code-r1/README.md

 ### R1D14/D15

-I learned how deploy a Spring Boot application to heroku and I made more of the Angular Tutorial, the Tour of Heroes
+I learned how to deploy a Spring Boot application to heroku and I made more of the Angular Tutorial, the Tour of Heroes

+### R1D16

+I learned how to create Services in Angular on Tour of Heroes tutorial